Local railway company crests

 Above-left we see the station site from Saltley Viaduct but this time from the other side of the tracks.
 Above-right we are looking at the trackbed from Saltley Viaduct heading towards the City with the old works site to the left.
 It is difficult to imagine the extent of the works that once resided at this site.

 Above-left we are at the corner of Saltley Viaduct and Crawford Street looking towards Nechells - the station entrance that we saw at the top of this page was once on the right-hand side of the viaduct directly in line with the platform below: roughly at the brow of the hill in this perspective.
-This view of the viaduct is taken from the other side of the road from the previous image and shows the remnants of part of the gas works still surviving - it is shown on plans of the site I have seen from c1875 but unfortunately they don't state its purpose.
+Above-right we can see the tell-tale difference in the brickwork along Saltley Viaduct indicating the section that was bricked-up when the entrance to the station was removed.
 As was stated earlier, this site is steeped in history but doesn't hold much in the way of evidence of that history which is a great shame.

 Google